Eggless Carrot Cake Cupcakes

 • Place individually wrapped cupcakes in a plastic double-zipper quart freezer bag.

-• To defrost, unwrap cupcakes and bring them to room temperature.
+• To defrost, unwrap the cupcakes and bring them to room temperature.
 Frost to your liking.

 Frequently Asked Questions